Legislative Priorities

 Stay engaged with lawmakers throughout the legislative session or in the interim, using these helpful resources.

-Featured Resource
+Featured Resource:

-Priority Agenda 88th Texas Legislature
+88th Texas Legislature White Paper

-Federal Priorities – Winter/Spring 2023
+Federal Priorities – Winter 2023 / Spring 2024

 Community banks, like most small businesses, are facing significant challenges on multiple fronts.
 The Independent Bankers Association of Texas (IBAT) applauds the commitment and resilience of these small banks in supporting their communities and customers.
 Their exemplary performance during the pandemic reinforced the value and critical importance of this small sector of the banking industry on so many levels.